xyz32/CPUSim/README.md

 CPUSim
 ======

-Didactic CPU simulator done in Delphi (Objective pascal)
+Didactic CPU simulator done in objective pascal.

-I would like to port this to Lazarus, but so far I am missing some controllers.
+The original project was doen in Delphi but it has now been ported to Lazarus.

+Compiling:
+Simply open the project in lazarus and compile it.

 Screenshot:
 ![Alt text](/Screenshot.png?raw=true "Optional Title")